Top 6 Vitamin-C Rich Foods

 5) Strawberries: A bowl of strawberries and cream may be sinful but it is also packed with Vitamin C.

-6) Tomatoes: Eaten raw, tomatoes have plenty of the vitamin.
+6) Tomatoes: Eaten raw, tomatoes have plenty of the vitamins.
 Eat them plain or toss them in a salad, add them into sandwiches or burgers, tomatoes are the most versatile fruit to eat.

 Heat causes reduction of Vitamin C in foods and thus try to consume these foods in raw form without cooking them.